graphcore-research/jit-dynamic-lookup/README.md

 JDL::Programs jdlPrograms = JDL::createPrograms(graph, data, tileSelector, elementSelector, result);
 ```

 This builds you two `poplar::Program`s.
-At the start of your IPU program, execute `progs.setup` once.
-Later, execute `progs.exchange` as many times as you want, which will populate `result` by fetching data from `data` based on the current values stored in `tileSelector` and `elementSelector`.
+At the start of your IPU program, execute `jdlPrograms.setup` once.
+Later, execute `jdlPrograms.exchange` as many times as you want, which will populate `result` by fetching data from `data` based on the current values stored in `tileSelector` and `elementSelector`.

 ```c++
 program::Sequence mainProgram({